All Episodes

 Unfortunately, she was so maligned by Republicans, I don't think she ever had a chance.

-Gregory says, well, uh he's not with you.
+Gregory says, well, he's not with you.

-Just about every Republican who is running for the Senate this time ran on a no-earmark pledge, and we've had a vote where over half of our conference has voted for the ban before.
+And we've had a vote where over half of our conference have voted for the ban before.

-Tom Coburn and I are leading the effort for this earmark ban, and and we know John Boehner has committed to it in the House.
+Tom Coburn and I are leading the effort for this earmark ban.

 I'll tell you why in just a second.

-How do you go about dismantling that?
+Gregory says, on health care, how do you go about dismantling that?

-The first step is obviously to defund it, and I think we can do that with Republicans controlling.
+The first step is obviously to defund it and I think we can do that with Republicans controlling.

 But do you think repeal is realistic?